ntoll/ntoll.github.io/article/why-computers-4/index.md

 complete because it, too, is able to compute outcomes from an algorithm.
 To be Turing complete is to be a programmable computer.

+<p>Turing
+<a href="https://londmathsoc.onlinelibrary.wiley.com/doi/pdf/10.1112/plms/s2-42.1.230" target="_blank">explained how computation works</a>
+by describing his machine.
+If you create something that can work like a Turing machine then you have also created a computer.
+You don't have to prove your computer is complete, because Turing already did that for you.
+This equivalence of capability is <em>why</em> we learn about Turing machines: they make it clear what it is to be a computer.</p>

 There are many variations on a Turing machine.
 The one I've described could be simplified in a couple of ways: